 What is HTTPS?

 HTTPS stands for Hyper Text Transfer Protocol Secure.
 Its a variation of the popular HTTP used to display web pages across the internet.
 The difference in the additional 'S' is that HTTPS adds a layer of security by encrypting the data.
 A normal website is accessed by putting http:// before the domain name, such as http://www.i-com.net.
 If the site supports HTTPS, the URL will look like https://www.i-com.net.

 Any website without an up to date SSL certificate will have a message appear in the address bar that says “Not Secure" on pages that collect passwords or credit card details:

-Unfortunately some users may not understand this message and could interpret to mean that the site has been hacked or compromised in some way.
-This could have a detrimental effect your business by losing the trust of users who will then go elsewhere for what they need.
+Unfortunately, some users may not understand this message and could interpret to mean that the site has been hacked or compromised in some way.
+This could have a detrimental effect on your business by losing the trust of users who will then go elsewhere for what they need.